wjxiong5633/Covid_Rt_forecast/README.md

 # Forecasting Framework with Model Selection and Prediction Intervals (R Implementation)

-This repository contains R code for a forecasting project that evaluates individual models, performs model selection (top-N and window size tuning), builds ensembles, and produces point forecasts as well as prediction intervals.
+This repository contains R code for a COVID-19 report case and Rt forecasting project that evaluates individual models, performs model selection (top-N and window size tuning), builds ensembles, and produces point forecasts as well as prediction intervals.
 The framework supports simulation, baseline comparisons, and result visualisation.

 ---